Players With The Most Champions League Titles

 Get the best email in soccer.

-The Champions League (and its predecessor, the European Cup) has been around since 1955 and no club has won the competition more than Real Madrid’s 12.
+The Champions League (and its predecessor, the European Cup) has been around since 1955 and no club has won the competition more than Real Madrid’s 14.
 So it’s little surprise Real Madrid players are all over this list of players with the most Champions League titles.
-AC Milan has won the tournament the next most with seven championships followed by Bayern Munich, Barcelona and Liverpool with five apiece.
+AC Milan has won the tournament the next most with seven championships followed by Bayern Munich and Liverpool with six apiece.

 Below is the list of players with the most Champions League titles, including European Cup triumphs.